Classification of radar targets using machine learning and deep learning

 @save "$(@__DIR__)/models/SNET.bson" Net

-Evaluating the SqueezeNet trained model
+Evaluation of the trained SqueezeNet model

-is responsible for calculating the accuracy of the model
+Let's evaluate the trained model.
+Function evaluate_model_accuracy responsible for calculating the accuracy of the model

 function evaluate_model_accuracy(loader, model, classes, loss_function, type_model)